-Dwelling or Dwelling Unit: Means a self-contained living accommodation comprised of a kitchen, washroom and sleeping facilities with a separate private entrance from the exterior or interior of a building.
+Dwelling or Dwelling Unit: Means a selfcontained living accommodation comprised of a kitchen, washroom and sleeping facilities with a separate private entrance from the exterior or interior of a building.
 This does not include a recreational vehicle, a park model trailer or a room in a hotel or a motel.
 A dwelling unit does not include more than one room which, due to its design, plumbing, equipment, and furnishings, may be used as a kitchen.
+Environmental Reserve: Means the definition given by the Municipal Government Act summarized as lands dedicated to the municipality for the protection and enhancement of the environment.